proknx/smarty-vox/Smarty-Vox & realKNX v1.md

 Use Fing or similar app from your mobile device, look for vendor "AzureWave Technology" In the address bar of browser, input the local IP of the Gateway.

-In a browser, oOpen the IP address in a browser
+In a browser, open the IP of the Gateway.
-In the login
+In the login page, enter
-page, enter the default username and password : “admin”.
+username and password : "admin"

 # Step 2: Pairing of microphones
 ![Smarty-Vox Microphone](https://proknx.com/wp-content/uploads/2018/06/zsr220new-1500x1000.png =300x200)